Skip to main content

 • Time of failure

-It also provides links to the Pipeline Observability dashboard and the Notifications page for further investigation.
+It also includes links to the Pipeline run history and the Notifications page for further investigation.

 Managing pipeline notifications